 California Elopement Stats

-MARRIAGE LICENSE: To apply for your marriage license, you must apply in person no more than 60 days before your elopement.
-You will receive your license the day you apply for it, there is no waiting period.
+MARRIAGE LICENSE: Marriage licenses are valid for 90 days after issuance.
+You must apply in person at the county clerk’s office.
+You will receive your license when you apply, there is no waiting period.
 You’re required to have an officiant and two witnesses.
-The application is $60.
+Application fees vary by county.

-For more details, visit the Multnomah County Website.
+For more details, visit the county website wherever you plan to elope.